 Starting your Stanford experience

 The Markaz is facilitating a new networking program called PODS (People Obligingly Discussing @ Stanford) this year.
 This program is designed to pair first-year students with a group of 4-5 peers and an upperclass POD leader to meet monthly to check in and debrief on Zoom.
 This is a great opportunity to connect regularly and on a deeper level with each other.
-We invite any first-year students who are interested to sign up!

 Meet our POD leaders: